senakasjp/prescribe/DEVELOPMENT.md

 - **Prescription Structure**: Implemented proper prescription-medication hierarchy
 - **Data Loading**: Enhanced data initialization for existing prescriptions
 - **Doctor-Patient Isolation**: Doctors only see patients they created
+- **MedicalSummary Data Display**: Fixed "Unknown prescription" and "No dosage" issues by properly extracting medications from prescriptions

 ### **🎯 Simplified Prescription Logic**
 - **New Prescription Button**: Always creates a new prescription when clicked (simple rule)